Belgium thrash Liechtenstein to book berth at World Cup

 A fifth victory in eight games gave Belgium a total of 18 points at the top of Group J, two more than runners-up Wales, and earned them a place at next year’s tournament in Canada, Mexico and the U.S.

-Jeremy Doku and Charles De Ketelaere both scored twice and there were goals for Hans Vanaken, Brandon Mechele and Alexis Saelemakers with the home side netting four goals in a furious seven-minute, second-half spell.
+Jeremy Doku and Charles De Ketelaere both scored twice and there were goals for Hans Vanaken, Brandon Mechele and Alexis Saelemaekers with the home side netting four times in a furious seven-minute, second-half spell.

-Belgium will be competing at their 15th World Cup finals, having twice reached the semi-finals.
+Belgium will be competing at their 15th World Cup finals, having twice reached the semis.

+Belgium got off to the quick start that coach Rudi Garcia had asked of them with Vanaken heading home from a cross from captain Youri Tielemans after 150 seconds at the Stade Maurice Dufrasne.

 (Writing by Mark Gleeson in Cape Town; Editing by Toby Davis)